mnezmah/Transformers/README.md

 - Open terminal
 - Navigate to root of downloaded folder
 - run `npm install` to install node dependencies
+- Run `npm start`  to get the app running
-- Run `ng serve --open`  to open app in your browser on address `http://localhost:4200/`
+- open your browser on address `http://localhost:4200/`

 The app reloads automatically when changing any source file.